davidsjohnson/MATOS/README.md

 ## Future Work
+* Simplify the MATOS BDI API.
+Possibly by integrating a scripting language such as Python for all behavior, goal and action implementations or by adding a GUI.
+* Improve beat syncing between agents for better time alignment.
 * Improve the Sound design interface.
 Given the right resources, it would be interesting to sync Ableton Live directly with the libPD and MATOS.
-* Simplify the MATOS BDI API.
-Possibly by integrating a scripting language such as Python for all behavior, goal and action implementations.